msully/New-dawn-solar/content/sectors/commercial.md

     - heading: Protect your business from power shortages
       text: >-
-        Generate and store your own energy, reduce reliance on ESCOM and protect your business from potential rationing and brownouts.
+        Generate and store your own energy, reduce reliance on ESCOM and protect your business from potential rationing and infrastructure failure.
     - heading: Secure your future energy supply
       text: >-
         Pre-purchase energy at a fixed unit price, forecast your long-term